Nomex

-The fabric is often combined with Kevlar to increase its resistance for breakage or tear.
+Kevlar is often added to Nomex to increase its resistance to breakage or tear.

 Properties

 Nomex and related aramid polymers are related to nylon, but have aromatic backbones, and hence are more rigid and more durable.
 Nomex is an example of a meta variant of the aramids (Kevlar is a para aramid).
 Unlike Kevlar, Nomex strands cannot align during filament polymerization and have less strength: its ultimate tensile strength is 340 MPa.
 However, it has excellent thermal, chemical, and radiation resistance for a polymer material.
 It can withstand temperatures of up to 370 C.

 Production

 Nomex is produced by condensation reaction from the monomers m-phenylenediamine and isophthaloyl chloride.

 It is sold in both fiber and sheet forms and is used as a fabric where resistance from heat and flame is required.
 Nomex sheet is actually a calendered paper and made in a similar fashion.
 Nomex Type 410 paper was the first Nomex paper developed and one of the higher volume grades made, mostly for electrical insulation purposes.

 Wilfred Sweeny (1926–2011), the DuPont scientist responsible for discoveries leading to Nomex, earned a DuPont Lavoisier Medal in 2002 partly for this work.